Swimming pools on school property

 - Boogie boards, surf boards, kayaks are not to be used in the pool.

 - The first aid kit is stored in the ...

 - The closest telephone for emergencies is located at ...

 Pool management procedures

-As well as displaying the pool rules pool, the board must have procedures for everything else relating to the pool.
+As well as displaying the pool rules, the board must have procedures for everything else relating to the pool.
+For example:

-- Regularly check the operation and effectiveness of the gates and locks and replace any locks which stick or don’t close promptly.
+- Regularly check the operation and effectiveness of the gates and locks and replace any locks which stick or don’t close properly.

 - Pool chemicals must be locked away from the swimming pool and changing rooms.
 They must be stored and disposed of according to manufacturer’s instructions.

 - Pool equipment must be stored when not in use as it can be a potential hazard if left lying around the pool.
 Do not store pool equipment in the same area as the pool chemicals, as this may enable unauthorised people to access hazardous and dangerous chemicals.

 - Aquatic toys not designed for swimming pool use, such as boogie boards, are not allowed.